 FREQUENTLY ASKED QUESTIONS

-Q: What is a covert narcissist collapse and what causes it?
+Q: What is covert narcissist collapse and what causes it?

 Q: What does covert narcissist collapse look like?

-Q: Why do I feel so responsible for the covert narcissist when they collapse?
+Q: Why do I feel so responsible when a covert narcissist collapses?

-Q: Is a narcissist more dangerous during collapse?
+Q: Is a narcissist more dangerous during a collapse?

 References